- Homework Help

 Connecticut Attorney General’s Office – This information has been prepared by the Attorney General’s Office and is intended to inform Connecticut residents.

 Connecticut Judicial Branch Law Libraries – This site has useful links for case look-up (both Small Claims and Civil/Family), Research Guides for many different issues, such as adoption and medical malpractice, Court Forms, and even “Ask a Librarian!”
+They also have a section specifically on Information and Services for Public Librarians.

 FindLaw – Focused on law and government, this directory makes finding any kind of legal information on the Internet easier – case law, federal and state codes, regulations, lawyers, legal news, government agencies, etc.